 5. Share the correct mix of content

 On every social network, you need a balanced mix of posts that self-promote, and also entertain and offer pure value to your followers.
-Self-promotion includes direct links to your website, peeks at company life behind-the-scenes, client testimonials and news about your brand.
+Self-promotion includes direct links to your website, peeks at company life behind the scenes, client testimonials, and news about your brand.

 Testimonials can be pulled from another social platform, an email, or a blog article endorsing your product.
 Entertainment posts, on the other hand, can include funny photos, holiday wishes, quotes, and shared content from other resources that are interesting and relevant.
 It’s time to get creative, people.
-This is when freelance writing or graphics can really come in handy.
+This is when freelance writing or graphics can come in handy.

 6. Respond to comments

 When your followers engage with you and comment on your posts, make sure to acknowledge them with at least a "like".
-Or if you want to go above and beyond, replying back can actually make your followers feel closer to your brand.
+Or if you want to go above and beyond, replying can make your followers feel closer to your brand.
 It ultimately makes your company feel more human and approachable to the outside world.

 There may also be times when you encounter negative comments and reviews.
 Don't let them get you down or keep you from fully committing to social media.
 Every company deals with a not-so-great comment from time to time.
 It's totally normal.
 Instead of shying away from them, reply back and try to make the user's experience better.
 This can turn an unhappy customer into a brand advocate.

 You have to become a consumer of social media to win at social media.
 So no matter which network you use, you need to be actively following influencers, experts, marketers, companies, and publications in your industry.
 Retweet their articles, like their posts, share their updates, comment on their blogs, or link to their content.
 The good news is that in social media land it’s OK to "borrow", but in the form of sharing, and you should do it often.
 Scratch someone else’s back in hopes they scratch yours and share your content in return.